Messerschmitt Me 262: Introduction

 Major Walter Nowotny was assigned as commander after the death of Thierfelder in July 1944, and the unit redesignated Kommando Nowotny.
 Essentially a trials and development unit, it mounted the world's first jet fighter operations.
 Trials progressed at a slow pace; it was not until August 1944 that initial operational missions were flown against the Allies; the unit made claims for 19 Allied aircraft in exchange for six Me 262s lost.
 Despite orders to stay grounded, Nowotny chose to fly a mission against an enemy bomber formation flying some 30000 ft above, on 8 November 1944.
-He claimed two P-51Ds destroyed before suffering engine failure at high altitude.
+He claimed two P-51D Mustangs destroyed before suffering engine failure at high altitude.
 Then, while diving and trying to restart his engines, he was attacked by other Mustangs, forced to bail out, and died.
 The Kommando was then withdrawn for further flight training and a revision of combat tactics to optimise the Me 262's strengths.

 On 26 November 1944, a Me 262A-2a Sturmvogel of III.Gruppe/KG 51 'Edelweiß' based at Rheine-Hopsten Air Base near Osnabrück was the first confirmed ground-to-air kill of a jet combat aircraft.
 The Me 262 was shot down by a Bofors gun of B.11 Detachment of 2875 Squadron RAF Regiment at the RAF forward airfield of Helmond, near Eindhoven.
 Others were lost to ground fire on 17 and 18 December when the same airfield was attacked at intervals by a total of 18 Me 262s and the guns of 2873 and 2875 Squadrons RAF Regiment damaged several, causing at least two to crash within a few miles of the airfield.
 In February 1945, a B.6 gun detachment of 2809 Squadron RAF Regiment shot down another Me 262 over the airfield of Volkel.
 The final appearance of Me 262s over Volkel was in 1945 when yet another fell to 2809's guns.